All Episodes

 Others turned to more insidious means to make ends meet.

-The most now if you guys notice, right?
+The most now have you guys noticed, right?

-Uh now you guys are seeing it here with the Irish, with the Jews, with the Italians, etc., right.
+Whether it's, you know, because I talked about this with the Bloods in the Crypts, now you guys are seeing it here with the Irish, with the Jews, with the Italians, etc., right?

 What's basically happening is when a group is oppressed to a degree, a lot of times what they do is they stick together and they form an alliance.

-So a lot of time oppression, right, leads to poverty, which then leads to some type of rebellion/slash crime, which is typically done in the uh done through the formation of alliances of a like-minded, like religion-like looked upon people.
+So a lot of time oppression, right, leads to poverty, which then leads to some type of rebellion slash crime, which is typically done through the formation of alliances of a like-minded, like-religion, like-looked-upon people.

 Okay.